Stampli raises $25 million in Series B to bring AI to invoice management – TechCrunch

 In other words, over time, Stampli gets better and better for each individual organization.

-Stampli charges based on the amount of transactions an organization has in the system, as well as how many ‘advanced users’ are taking part in that action.
+Stampli charges based on the amount of transactions an organization has in the system, as well as how many “advanced users” are taking part in that action.
 Stampli recognizes the difference between users in the finance department, making high-level decisions, and other users from the organization who are simply collaborating on the platform much more infrequently.

-Cofounder and CEO Eyal Feldman believes that another big differentiator for the company is that it has specifically decided to be payments agnostic, letting customers choose their payments provider and maintain control of that part of the system.
+Co-founder and CEO Eyal Feldman believes that another big differentiator for the company is that it has specifically decided to be payments-agnostic, letting customers choose their payments provider and maintain control of that part of the system.

 As of right now, Stampli is processing more than $12 billion in invoices annually, with more than 1,900 businesses and 40,000 users on the platform.

-This new round comes on the heels of a $6.7 million Series A round from August 2018, also led by SignalFire with participation from UpWest Labs, Bloomberg Beta, and Hillsven Capital.
+This new round comes on the heels of a $6.7 million Series A round from August 2018, also led by SignalFire, with participation from UpWest Labs, Bloomberg Beta and Hillsven Capital.
 This brings Stampli’s total funding to $34.7 million.